Your personality is the key factor to creating the right feel in your home.

 Color can a pull a room together when a theme doesn't anchor the focal point / or room.

-6 tips to bring coordinate to your 'must-have' joyful items whether you have a maximalist or minimalist personality.
+6 tips to coordinate your 'must-have' joyful items whether you have a maximalist or minimalist personality.

 1- Gather items together on a tray